Deepti Naval: Acting career

 While she was very prolific in the 1980s, her career slowed down in the 1990s and she explored other art forms.
 She came back in the 2000s with social dramas like Bawandar and Firaaq, and won Best Actress awards in several international film festivals for her roles in Leela (2002), Memories in March (2010) and Listen...
 Amaya (2013).
 She was also recognized as the 2007 Tribute Honoree of the Indian Film Festival of Los Angeles.

 Mostly present in Hindi cinema, Naval also acted in other Indian languages, as with Marhi Da Deeva and Mane, which respectively won the award for Best Feature Film in Punjabi and Best Feature Film in Kannada at the 1990 National Film Awards ceremony.
 She was to make her debut in a Bengali movie under director Sanjoy Nag but the film - Memories in March - was eventually shot in English.
+She has also acted in Odia movie "Ei Sangharsh"(1990).

 Naval has been active on TV with a few telefilms and serials such as Sauda (1992), Tanaav (1994) or Muqammal (2003).
 She came back in 2011 with the daily soap opera Mukti Bandhan on Colors TV.
 She made her theater debut in 2015 with the poetic stage show Ek Mulaqaat in which she played the celebrated Punjabi writer Amrita Pritam.

 In 2019, Naval appeared in an episode of Made in Heaven, a web series on Amazon Prime directed by Zoya Akhtar.